-One of the most nerve-wracking times for a worker is a performance appraisal, but it’s the performance appraisal buzz words that often sound like nails on a blackboard.
+One of the most nerve-wracking times for a worker is a performance appraisal, but it's the performance appraisal buzzwords that often sound like nails on a blackboard.
 What do those bizarre phrases mean in plain English?
 (And do people really talk like that?)
 Actually, yes, they do.
-It’s the jargon of the corporation, and there are people in the human resources department who actually believe that kind of language is a sign of an educated employee.
+It's the jargon of the corporation, and there are people in the human resources department who believe that kind of language is a sign of an educated employee.
 Fret not.
-You don’t have to turn into an automaton to navigate your way around performance appraisal buzz words.
+You don't have to turn into an automaton to navigate your way around performance appraisal buzzwords.

-Performance appraisal buzz words show up on your annual performance report, and there are some key words that show up over and over.
-Here are a few examples of some of the buzz words you can hope to see on your report.
+Performance appraisal buzzwords show up in your annual performance review, and there are some keywords that show up over and over.
+Here are a few examples of some of the buzzwords you can expect to see on your report.

 If there is any word or phrase that lights a fire under a human resources manager, it's the word "team."
 Everything is done in teams or by teams, and if you aren't that most valued of employees, a "team player," you'd better start scoping out your unemployment office.
 Nothing, but nothing, thrills the jargon speaker as the "team player."